 Cost of Living in Charlotte

 With a nickname like “Queen City” one could get the idea that living in Charlotte is expensive.
-But, its cost of living is slightly lower than the national average.
-These calculators help determine the costs.
+But, its cost of living is comparable to the national average.
+Residents pay less than average for utilities and groceries, and only slightly more than average for housing and healthcare.
+These calculators help determine the costs compared to your current city.

 Carolinas Medical Center in Charlotte is a general medical facility and also a teaching hospital.
 Ranked as the number-one hospital in Charlotte, this medical facility is nationally ranked for one adult specialty, urology, and is recognized as high performing in 11 other adult specialties.
-Carolinas Medical Center – Mercy, a general medical facility, is the number-two ranked hospital in Charlotte and is also high performing in six adult specialties including geriatrics, pulmonology and orthopedics, to name a few.
-If you have made Charlotte your new home, get to know the medical resources available to you:
+Carolinas Medical Center – Mercy, a general medical facility, is the number-two ranked hospital in Charlotte and is also high performing in six adult specialties including geriatrics, pulmonology and orthopedics.
+If you have made Charlotte your new home, get to know the medical resources available to you.

 Charlotte Real Estate

-Charlotte is a beautiful city with many scenic real estate options.
+Charlotte is a beautiful city with many attractive real estate options.
+The median home cost is $210,200, while the average two-bedroom apartment costs around $1,260 per month.
 Check these resources to find the right place for you.

 Things To Do in Charlotte